christinefortelny/NBCUniversalSQEDemonstration/README.md

 * validate schema
 * validate response code 200
 * collection field is present
-   * collection.version is present with value of "*0"
+   * collection.version is present with value of "1.0"
    * collection.items is present
    * collection.metadata is present
       * collection.metadata.total_hits is present
-      * collection.metadata.total_hits is zero when no results expected
-      * collection.metadata.total_hits is greater than zero when results expected
-   * collection.href is present with value of the request url
+   * collection.href equals search url
-   * collection.links is present when more than 100 results expected